Good to know!

 The conditions for obtaining a work permit depend on your country of origin.

 EU/EFTA citizens benefit from the Agreement on the Free Movement of Persons, which enables them to enter Switzerland and change their employer or place of residence.
-Employment can only begin once the residence and work permit has been issued.
+Employment can only begin once the application has been deposited with the municipality of residence.
 Persons from EU/EFTA countries with a residence or settlement permit can pursue gainful employment throughout Switzerland.

 Third-country nationals are only granted a work and residence permit if they are highly specialised and meet an economic need.
 All foreign nationals must have a residence and work permit before starting work.
 You can apply for this at the residents’ registration office (Einwohnerkontrolle) of your municipality.

 Overview over different residence permits

 To live or work in Switzerland for more than three months, a permit is required.
 There are short-stay permits (L permit, up to one year), residence permits (B permit, limited stay), settlement permits (C permit, unlimited stay) and cross-border commuter permits (G permit).
 These permits must be applied for at the residents’ registration office (Einwohnerkontrolle) of the municipality in which you live, within 14 days of entering the country and before starting work.
 In most cases, the residents’ registration office is located at the municipal administration building (for example the town hall).

 This permit is for persons living in Switzerland for a limited period of time (usually one year) for a specific purpose.
 Most citizens of EU/EFTA countries with proof of employment of three months to one year (with an employment contract) are entitled to this permit.

 B permit (residence)